Our Special Educational Needs & Disabilities Co-Ordinator (SENDCo) is

 The barriers to learning that children face are wide ranging and sometimes complex.
 The list below is not exhaustive, and we will always seek to retain a solution focussed and innovative approach to all situations.
 The following are potential barriers to learning: Medical Needs, Additional Learning Needs (for example SEND), Attendance & Punctuality, and Readiness for Learning / Vulnerability.

 The progress of children who have a Special Educational Need or Disability (SEND) will be monitored closely.
 SEND needs are wide ranging and are, in the first instance met in the classroom.
 When it is considered that a child’s needs are more significant, and outside agencies and support is sought (Special Educational Needs Support) parents and carers will be invited to termly review meetings.
 Until recently a child with very significant needs could be deemed by the Local Authority to have sufficient needs to merit a Statement of Educational Needs.
-From September 2014 this has been replaced by ‘Education, Health and Care Plans’ (EHC), which set out a child’s needs and how they should be met.
+From September 2014, this was replaced by ‘Education, Health and Care Plans’ (EHCPs), which set out a child’s needs and how they should be met.
 This new approach is being phased in and parents and carers should discuss this with us if they feel it may be appropriate for their child.

 Admission to this school is determined by the criteria set out below:

 Children who are looked after by the Local Authority;

 Priority will be given to the admission of pupils’ resident within the school’s designated catchment area whose parents have expressed this preference if the admissions number of the school has not been exceeded.

 In the event of over-subscription from within the school’s designated catchment area, the following sub-criteria will be applied to prioritise admissions: children recommended for admission on medical grounds, supported by a Medical Officer or psychological or Special Educational Needs reasons.
 These must be confirmed by the Local Authority’s professional advisers.